 Day 8: To Douz via Chott El Jerid Salt Lake

 This morning, we visit the oasis of Degache by caleche (horse carriage) to see a functioning oasis with a variety of crops.
 We then continue on to Douz, by way of the Chott El Jerid.
-Optional micro-plane flight over the desert (conditional upon time and weather conditions).
-Chott El Jerid is an immense salt lake, part of a system of lakes that stretch from the Gulf of Gabes all the way into Algeria.
+This region has an immense salt lake which is part of a system of lakes that stretch from the Gulf of Gabes all the way into Algeria.
 A long causeway spans the lake and as we drive across, we are sure to see some strange optical illusions as the heat shimmers off the salt flats and the chemical rich water reflects unusual colors.

 Day 9: Ksours of Tataouine, to Jerba

 Today we make our way to Tataouine.
-We use Tataouine as our central base to explore the surrounding ksours at Chenini, and Ksar Ouled Soltane.
+We use Tataouine as our central base to explore the surrounding ksour at Chenini, and Ksar Ouled Soltane.
 After lunch, we head to the island of Jerba, by way of the town of Mednine.
 We stop in Mednine to view the historic Ghorfas.
-Overnight in Jerba.